s5suzuki/twig/README.md

 ## Keybindings

-Press `?` in any pane (outside a text field or the terminal) to pop up a cheat-sheet of the bindings currently in effect — the global ones plus those of the focused pane.
-It reads straight from the live keymap, so it always reflects your `config.toml` overrides.
+Press `?` in any pane (outside a text field or the terminal) to pop up a cheat-sheet of the bindings currently in effect.

 ### Defaults